KiaraKappelmann/Assignment1_KKappelmann/README.md

 * 10 files (1 for each chromosome) with SNPs ordered based on decreasing position and with missing data encoded by "-" : `teo_chromosome(1..10)_ decrease.txt`
 * 1 file with all SNPs with unknown positions in the genome : `teo_snp_unknown.txt`
-* 1 file with all SNPs with multiple positions in the genome: `teo_multi_snps.txt
+* 1 file with all SNPs with multiple positions in the genome: `teo_multi_snps.txt`

-[O# UNIX Assignment - Kiara Kappelmann
+# UNIX Assignment - Kiara Kappelmann

 ## Data Inspection